vwala/docs/content/influencer/how-do-i-earn-commission.md

 - A customer completes an order using your influencer link or;
 - A customer completes an order using your influencer discount code

-#### How does link tracking work?
+### How does link tracking work?
 We use cookies, local storage and IP matching to track your influencer leads.
 These trackers exist for 30 days and then expire.
 This is consistent with the majority of influencer marketing products on the market today.

-#### When someone clicks my link is my influencer code added to their cart?
+### When someone clicks my link is my influencer code added to their cart?
 Yes, your influencer discount code is automatically added to the customers' cart when they click your influencer link.
 This approach simplifies their shopping experience and increases your conversion rate.

-#### Does the customer receive a discount when using my influencer discount code?
+### Does the customer receive a discount when using my influencer discount code?
 Yes, the customer will receive a discount when they use your influencer discount code.
 The exact amount is set by the store.
-Check the vwa.la > Promotions page for the customer discount (%) value.
+See `promotion policy` page of your dashboard for specific details.

 ## How is my commission calculated?